onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 ### Testing

-However, distributed systems are hard.
-Very hard.
-All of this power is useless if you cannot trust your system to handle partitions correctly, connection losses, killed nodes, consistency issues, and more.
+Distributed systems are incredibly powerful for dealing with massive amounts of load and providing high availability.
+Ensuring that your system behaves correctly under stress, however, is a notoriously difficult problem.
+All of this power is useless if you can't trust your system to handle network partitions, connection loss, killed nodes, consistency anomolies, and other nasty issues.

-From the beginning, Onyx has had a variety of unit tests, and integration tests.
+From the beginning, Onyx has had a variety of unit and integration tests.
 Over time we have also added numerous property tests to the mix.
-Our property tests stress our peer coordinator and cluster scheduler, and found numerous bugs that would have been very hard to pickup by other testing methods.
-These have allowed us to add complex features quickly.
+Our property tests stress our peer coordination code paths and cluster scheduler, and we found numerous bugs that would have been hard to pickup with other testing methods.
+These techniques have allowed us to add complex features quickly.

 While we have users happily [using Onyx in production](https://github.com/onyx-platform/onyx#companies-running-onyx-in-production), it is likely that there are bugs waiting for the right set of scenarios to